One Column layout

 • campaigns with a simple or mobile-first landing page

-No extra layout-specific fields
+No extra layout settings

 Was this helpful?